SkunkworksAI/hydra-moe/README.md

 ## Compute Requirements

 Our MoE initiative is bottlenecked by compute.
 We are currently seeking supporters to provide us access to reliable continuous compute for the next 3-6 months.
-Our target compute objective is 64x H100s.
+Our target compute objective is 64x GPUs (preferably H100s/A100s).

 ## Some related works